codefresh-io/docs.codefresh.io/_docs/deployments/gitops/manage-application.md

    %}

 ## Rollback Argo CD applications
 Rollback to a previously deployed version of active Argo CD applications.
-You may want to rollback a newly deployed version due to errors in your code or misconfigurations, etc.
+You may want to roll back a newly deployed version due to errors in your code or misconfigurations, etc.

 ### Prerequisites for rollback